-We are all making decisions inside of it.
+We all carry it and make decisions inside of it.

 And most of us don't yet have the language, training, or support structures to respond in ways that actually help.